 Treat me like I don't know anything about the topic, it's not rocket science.

 LD: Old school traditional, I like framework debates.
 NO SPREADING AT ALL, moderate speed is good.
 I don't understand progressive debates and stuff like K's, shells, etc. Adapt or strike me.

 - NO EMAIL CHAINS AT ALL.

 Congress: If you author or sponsor, please EXPLAIN the bill and set a good foundation.
 For later speeches, I don't want to hear the same argument in different fancy words.
-Be unique and CLASH throughout cycles.
+Be unique and CLASH is NOT OPTIONAL throughout cycles.

 PO's: If there is no one who can PO and you know how to, please step up.
 I used to PO so don't worry.
 If there's no one who can PO, don't be afraid to step up and try, I'll take that into consideration when I do ballots.